dalyn-lambert/Toukei-Time/README.md

 I hope to continue to work on Toukei Time.
 Here are a few things I have planned.

+- Add loading indicators to assure the user that the site is processing their action.
+- Add toast notifications to assure a user that a particular operation was completed.
 - Stacked bar graph that allows a user to compare study time between days or months.
 - Graphs for weekly study time.
 - Expand the site to better utilize larger screens.